 If time is an issue, do you perhaps have someone whom you might recommend?

 My friend’s name is: [name and number withheld]

-The reality is that most lawyers – including me – are not going to handle property damage or total loss diminished value cases.
+The reality is that most lawyers – including me – will not handle property damage or total loss diminished value cases.
 We do, however, offer on our Miller and Zois website tips for people handling property damage claims without a lawyer.

 The nutshell with these cases is that the insurance companies pretend that repairing the car confines their exposure to the cost of those repairs and not the diminished value of the vehicle.
 But this is not true.
 The diminished value of your car is the difference between its pre-loss value and its new value after having been fully and properly repaired.

 - Delaware (bad) O’Brien v.
 Progressive Northern Ins.
 Co., 785 A.2d 281 (Del.
 2001) (policy language does not cover loss from diminished value and that “the ‘repair or replace’ language crafted to limit the insurers’ liability is clear….”

 - Texas (good): Noteboom v.
 Farmers Texas County Mut.
 Ins.
 Co., 406 S.W.3d 381 (Tex.
 App.
 Fort Worth 2013) (underscoring that vehicle damages and diminished value are different animals – diminished value is calculated based on a comparison of the original value of the property and the property’s post-repair value).